sanders41/split-schedule/README.md

 # Split Schedule

 This progam takes a schools class list and reduces the number of students in each class by a specified amount.
 This is done by splitting the classes across day.
-Each individual student's day is kept the same or each of his/her classes.
+Each individual student's day is kept the same for each of his/her classes.

 The class list should be supplied as an Excel file with all students on a single sheet containing the columns: